Andy4495/ExternalWatchdog/README.md

 Defines the input pin that is used to monitor the processor being watched.
 The device being watched needs to toggle this pin in under timeout_ms or else the External Watchdog will pull the reset line low.

     WD_reset_pin
 Defines the output pin that is used to reset the device being watched.
-Note that this pin is normally held in a high impedence state (INPUT) unless it is actively pulling the RESET line low after a watchdog timeout.
+Note that this pin is normally held in a high impedance state (INPUT) unless it is actively pulling the RESET line low after a watchdog timeout.
 This allows the reset line on the device being watched to be connected in a standard configuration which typically includes a pull-up resistor to Vcc.

     timeout_ms
 Defines the time (in ms) before a watchdog reset occurs.